Excision-Mail/Excision-Mail/README.md

 ## Contact and support
 The primary mode of contact for reporting bugs would be GitHub but AnsiMail also has an IRC [#ansimail](https://webchat.freenode.net/?channels=ansimail) on freenode.
 I am known as epsilonKNOT on freenode :)

+You can read the github wiki for some general purpose server maintenance commands that AnsiMail adds to the system.
+They are supremely helpful :)